-Companies offering PFAS related equipment and services include:
+Companies which would benefit by offering PFAS remediation services include:

-- Clean Harbors, Inc. (CLH): Clean Harbors is a leading provider of environmental, energy, and industrial services.
-They offer PFAS remediation services, including soil and groundwater treatment. - Ecolab (ECL): Ecolab is a world leader in cleaning and hygiene solutions.
+- 374Water Inc. (SCWO-\$1.21): \$160mm market cap.
+374Water is a global cleantech technology provider which addresses environmental pollution challenges.
+As noted by its ticker and name, it developed AirSCWO, a waste stream treatment system based on supercritical water oxidation technology.
+374Water, Inc. transforms wet wastes, including sewage sludge, biosolids, food waste, hazardous and non-hazardous waste, and forever chemicals, into recoverable resources in the United States. - AECOM (ACM-\$92.70): \$12.8Bn market cap.
+AECOM is an infrastructure consulting company providing professional engineering and design for construction projects.
+The company is focused on PFAS remediation solutions for projects.
+While it developed its own proprietary DE-FLUORO, PFAS destruction technology, which uses electrochemical oxidization to break up the molecules, it will install the best solution available based on specific sites and requirements. - Arq, Inc. (ARQ-\$7.20): \$240mm market cap.
+Arq, Inc. is principally engaged in the sale of consumable activated carbon (AC) for air and water treatment.
+Through the acquisition and rebranding to Arq, the company is focused on transforming its business from Powdered AC to Granular AC for water remediation of materials such as PFAS. - BioLargo (BLGO-\$0.33): \$97mm market cap.
+BioLargo is a cleantech and life sciences innovator that develops platform technologies including its Aqueous Electrostatic Concentrator, a novel technology for PFAS remediation, which uses less material and results in less waste than activated carbon. - Clean Harbors, Inc. (CLH-\$194.16): \$10.6Bn market cap.
+Clean Harbors is a leading provider of environmental, energy, and industrial services.
+They offer PFAS remediation services, including soil and groundwater treatment. - Ecolab (ECL-\$220.38): \$63.0Bn market cap.
+Ecolab is a world leader in cleaning and hygiene solutions.
 The company acquired Purolite in 2021 which has designed and developed a specialty ion exchange resin with dual removal mechanisms of ion exchange and adsorption technology for maximum uptake of PFAS. - Kuraray Co.
-(3405-TO): Purchased Calgon in 2018, which provides activated carbon and other technologies for water and air purification as well as PFAS removal. - Kurita Water Industries Ltd (6371-TO): Kurita is a global water treatment company that provides various solutions for water and wastewater treatment, including PFAS removal technologies. - Minerals Technologies (MTX): MTX is a vertically integrated specialty minerals company.
-Through its CETCO subsidiary, it developed and launched FLUORO-SORB[®] adsorbent in 2019, a proprietary, NSF-certified product that had been more effective than activated carbon in testing and can be used as both a pre-or post-treatment media for PFAS remediation, or in combination with GAC systems. - Tetra Tech, Inc. (TTEK): Tetra Tech is a consulting and engineering company that provides environmental services, including PFAS remediation solutions. - Veolia Environment S.A.
-(VIE-FR): Veolia is a multinational company that specializes in environmental services and solutions.
-They offer various technologies and services for water treatment, including PFAS remediation. - Xylem (XYL): Xylem, primarily throughout its recent acquisition of Evoqua, offers various PFAS remediation equipment and services.
+(3405-TO- JPY1,700): \$3.9Bn market cap.
+Following its purchase of Calgon Carbon in 2018, it provides activated carbon and other technologies for water and air purification as well as PFAS removal. - Kurita Water Industries Ltd (6370-TO- JPY5,950): \$4.7Bn market cap.
+Kurita is a global water treatment company providing various solutions for water and wastewater treatment, including PFAS removal technologies. - Minerals Technologies (MTX-\$71.12): \$2.3Bn market cap.
+MTX is a vertically integrated specialty minerals company.
+Through its CETCO subsidiary, it developed and launched FLUORO-SORB[®] adsorbent in 2019, a proprietary, NSF-certified product.
+Based on multiple tests, it has been found to be more effective than activated carbon, and can be used as both a pre- or post-treatment media for PFAS remediation, or in combination with GAC systems. - Perma-Fix Environmental Services (PESI-\$11.20) \$153mm market cap.
+PESI is an environmental technology company that provides treatment solutions and services.
+It has a proprietary PFAS solution for complete destruction of the fluorocarbon chain with a non-incineration, chemical-based process. - Tetra Tech, Inc. (TTEK-\$190.31): \$10.2Bn market cap.
+Tetra Tech is a consulting and engineering company that provides environmental services, including PFAS remediation solutions.

+- Veolia Environment S.A.
+(VIE-FR- €27.65): \$20.1Bn market cap.
+Veolia is a multinational company which specializes in environmental services and solutions.
+They offer various technologies and services for water treatment, including PFAS remediation. - Xylem (XYL-\$128.00): \$30.9Bn market cap.
+Xylem, primarily via its recent acquisition of Evoqua, offers various PFAS remediation equipment and services.